Individual

 Therefore, we will:

-• Determine the nutrition-sensitive variation of nuclear propionyl-CoA concentrations in cancer cells.
+• Determine the nutrition-sensitive variation of nuclear metabolite levels in polarised macrophages.

-• Identify nuclear enzymes impacting the abundance of propionyl-CoA specifically in the nucleus.
+• Identify nuclear enzymes impacting the abundance of metabolites specifically in the nucleus.

-• Assess how nuclear propionyl-CoA impacts histone lysine propionylation (Kpr), gene expression and proliferation.
+• Assess how nuclear metabolites impact histone modifications, gene expression and function.

 See less